cran-task-views/Epidemiology/Epidemiology.md

     ratio of each assay.
 The mutation ratio is conducive to evaluating the coverage of RT-PCR assays in large-sized samples.
 [Mercatelli, D. and Giorgi, F. M. (2020)](https://doi.org/10.20944/preprints202004.0529.v1).
--   `r pkg("oxcgrt")`: The Oxford COVID-19 Government Response Tracker (OxCGRT) tracks and compares worldwide government responses to the COVID-19 pandemic rigorously and consistently.
-OxCGRT makes available systematic information in a consistent way, aiding those who require information have access to it efficiently for their purposes.
-This package facilitates access to the OxCGRT data via its API <https://covidtracker.bsg.ox.ac.uk/> and includes functions to calculate the various OxCGRT indices in R.
 -   `r github("como-ph/oxcovid19")`: The [OxCOVID19
-    Project](https://covid19.eng.ox.ac.uk) aims to increase our understanding of the COVID-19 pandemic and elaborate possible strategies to reduce the impact on the society through the combined power of statistical, mathematical modelling, and machine learning techniques.
+    Project](https://covid19.eng.ox.ac.uk) aims to increase our understanding of the COVID-19 pandemic and elaborate possible strategies to reduce the impact on the society through the combined power of statistical, mathematical modeling, and machine learning techniques.
 The OxCOVID19 Database is a large, single-centre, multimodal relational database consisting of information (using acknowledged sources) related to COVID-19 pandemic.
 This package provides an R-specific interface to the OxCOVID19 Database based on